 Google Map

-Kabayama Hydroelectric Power Plant <Information>
+Kabayama Hydroelectric Power Station <Information>

 • Facility name: Kabayama Hydroelectric Power Plant

-• Phone number: Navi dial 0570-550-220
+• Phone number: Navi Dial 0570-550-220

 • Owned by: Tohoku Electric Power